prashantzzz/Hop.It/README.md

 # Hop.It Game
 Fully AI generated using prompt engineering in Cursor.
 A vertical platformer game where the player jumps on platforms to reach higher and achieve a better score.
 Test your reflexes and timing as you navigate increasingly difficult platforms!

-Find all the prompts, AI generated content and walkthrough in the GamePrompt.docx file.
+## Find all the prompts, AI generated content in GamePrompt.docx file, and Video walkthrough .mp4 file in the repository.

 ## Requirements